APCSAemily/Project/README.md

-Processing Excel Documents using Python
+Processing Excel Documents using Python and add a bar chart.